Linaro/lava/doc/what-is-lava.rst

 containing racks full of computers supplied by Linaro members and the necessary infrastucture to control them (servers, serial console servers, network switches etc.)

+LAVA is good for providing developers with the ability to run customised test on a variety of different types of hardware, some of which may be difficult to obtain or integrate.
+Although LAVA has support for emulation (based on QEMU), LAVA is best at providing test support for real hardware devices.

 .. note:: This overview document explains LAVA using
           http://validation.linaro.org/ which is the official